leewaiho/Clean-Architecture-zh/docs/ch1.md

-# 第 1 章 WHAT IS DESIGN AND ARCHITECTURE?
+# Chap1.
+WHAT IS DESIGN AND ARCHITECTURE?

 ![](./un/CH-UN01.jpg)